 How do geographic regions still matter when the entire world is heating in a climate emergency?
 How do we locate ourselves while we experience highly synchronised electronic markets and media that pretend to equalize our differences and separations?
 How are the dynamics of extraction and neocolonialism negotiated by different communities across the Asia Pacific?
 How does artist-led inquiry and research allow us to reimagine our planetary accountabilities and affordances?

-For our 2022 online gathering, the Asia Pacific Artistic Research Network meeting is looking to hear from artistic researchers across the region whose inquiry focuses on aspects of the physical environment, local ecologies, and the planet.
-Reports on work in progress and recently completed projects are welcome.
-Presentations will be of 15 minutes length and take place on the Zoom platform.
-Time will be made available for more collaborative discussion amongst participants, and selected presentations will be published.
+For our 2022 online gathering, the Asia Pacific Artistic Research Network focussed on artistic researchers across the region whose inquiry focuses on aspects of the physical environment, local ecologies, and the planet.

 To stay in touch with news on the meeting and the Asia Pacific Artistic Research Network, please join the group at https://groups.google.com/g/ap-arn/